okansungur/AI/Diabetes/ML.md

 When to Use AUC-ROC
 - Balanced Datasets: Works well when classes are roughly balanced.
 - Binary Classification Designed for evaluating binary classifiers.
-For multi-class problem
+For multi-class problem AUC (Area Under the Curve)  ROC (Receiver Operating Characteristic)

+- High AUC:The model performs well at distinguishing between the two classes.

+- AUC Close to 0.5:The model performs no better than random guessing.

+- Steep Curve:A steep rise indicates that the model achieves a high true positive rate with a low false positive rate.